thoth-tech/handbook/docs/communication/fearless-feedback.md

 The GROW model is for deeper conversation around feedback.
 This framework naturally places feedback within the context of the team or project goals.
 It is also important that you ask yourself these questions.
 One should reflect and facilitate self-development and awareness before providing feedback.

-Building relationships with each other can help facilitate the feedback process.
-The stronger your rapport the more honest the feedback.
-However rapport does not dismiss professionalism, feedback can be critical and it is important that it follows communication guideline and standards.
-Be proactive and ask for feedback from your peers, do not wait for someone to find you.
-If you ask for general feedback, you should expect a general response.

 ### Shoutouts

 Recognition is a key transformative tactic.
 Showing appreciation to team members contributions influences engagement behaviour, and acknowledges to team members that their work is seen.